 Whatever your reason is to take the step to setting up your own bookkeeping business, the planning stage for any start-up is super important.

-These tips are far from exhausting but hopefully they’ll trigger the right thought process and assist you with launching a successful practice.
+These tips on how to become a self employed bookkeeper are far from exhausting but hopefully they’ll trigger the right thought process and assist you with launching a successful practice.

 1. Invest in the right software